 We don’t provide direct services but provide expertise and training to local organisations and persuade governments to provide support.
 We aim to put support in place so that we can walk away and leave solid expertise behind.

-With this support, deafblind children can finally receive the medical and educational support they need.
+With this support, children with deafblindness can finally receive the medical and educational support they need.

 They can learn to communicate, to develop self-care skills, receive an education and perhaps find a job.